Lusztig Correspondence and Howe Correspondence for Finite Reductive Dual Pairs: Abstract

 \section{Abstract}

 Let $(G,G')$ be a reductive dual pair of a symplectic group and an orthogonal group over a finite field of odd characteristic.
 The Howe correspondence establishes a correspondence between a subset of irreducible characters of $G$ and a subset of irreducible characters of $G'$.
 The Lusztig correspondence is a bijection between the Lusztig series indexed by the conjugacy class of a semisimple element $s$ in the connected component $(G^*)^0$ of the dual group of $G$ and the set of irreducible unipotent characters of the centralizer of $s$ in $G^*$.
 In this paper, we prove the commutativity (up to a twist of the sign character) between these two correspondences.
+As a consequence, the Howe correspondence can be explicitly described in terms of Lusztig's parametrization for classical groups.